itz-me-zappex/flux/README.md

 Now you can easily grab templates from focused windows to use them in config by pasting content using `Ctrl`+`V`.

 ### Apply changes in config file
 - Daemon does not support config parsing on a fly, but there is workaround you can use.
-Create keybinding for command like `killall flux ; flux --hot --lazy` which restarts daemon, use this keybinding if you done with config file editing.
+Create keybinding for command like `killall flux ; flux --hot` which restarts daemon, use this keybinding if you done with config file editing.

 ### Types of limits and which you should use
 - FPS limits recommended for online and multiplayer games and if you do not mind to use MangoHud.